 Get inspired and watch the video by Timo and Nadine below.

-Maastricht wants to be a climate-proof city by 2040.
-Adding greenery helps cool down the city in hot summers and absorb water during heavy downpours.
-Trees and plants take in carbon dioxide gas (CO2) and release oxygen.
-Greenery also stimulates walking, cycling, playing and sports.
-And it makes the city attractive to other plant and animal species.
-Adding greenery makes Maastricht not only climate-proof, but also more pleasant to live, work and relax in.
+Maastricht aims to become a climate-resilient city by 2040.
+More greenery helps cool the city during hot summers and absorb water during heavy rainstorms.
+Trees and plants provide more oxygen and less carbon dioxide (CO2).
+More greenery also encourages walking, cycling, playing and sports.
+It creates space for other plant and animal species in the city.
+This makes Maastricht not only climate-resilient but also a nicer place to live, work and relax in.